Web Content Display (Global)

 What can teachers do to support integrity of student work?

 The integrity of student results is a shared responsibility between teachers and students, SACE Board and schools.
 As part of this shared responsibility, teachers are best placed to support and guide students in the acceptable support they receive in their learning and assessments, including the use of AI tools.
-Expectations and parameters should be clearly communicated regarding what forms of assistance are permitted or prohibited in the work submitted for assessment.
-Teachers are also encouraged to work in partnership with students throughout the learning process to develop shared confidence in the authenticity of student work, and establishing trust in whether a submission genuinely reflects the student’s own understanding and effort.
+Expectations and parameters should be clearly communicated regarding what forms of assistance are permitted or prohibited in the work submitted for assessment, which can be done through the Learning and Assessment Plan.
+Teachers are also encouraged to work in partnership with students throughout the learning process to develop shared confidence in the authenticity of student work and establishing trust in whether a submission genuinely reflects the student’s own understanding and effort.